Are Content Creators Leading the Charge In the Future of Retail?

 Traditional agencies exist, but their steep fees often cut deeply into creators' earnings.

-At Fieldbook Studio, an Arkansas-based High Alpha Innovation venture studio focused on startup creation tied to the retail value chain, we see an opportunity to disrupt this model and bridge the gap, creating a more efficient, cost-effective solution for both creators and brands.
+At Fieldbook Studio, an Arkansas-based High Alpha Innovation venture studio focused on venture building tied to the retail value chain, we see an opportunity to disrupt this model and bridge the gap, creating a more efficient, cost-effective solution for both creators and brands.

 How digital content creators are shaping the future of retail